 The Tent – With all the Gear Stashed

-10. One Steel Peg – Aluminium pegs are very light and are just fine when the ground is reasonably soft.
+10. One Steel Peg – Aluminium pegs are light and fine when the ground is reasonably soft.
 That hasn’t been the case all that much on this trip so we’ve found having one steel peg invaluable.
-We simply knock it in, remove it and then put the Aluminium one in the hole we’ve made.
+We knock it in, remove it, and then put the aluminium peg in the hole we’ve made.

-Well that’s the 10 things we love.
-In the next episode we’ll be detailing the 10 most useless things we’ve bought along.
+Well, those are the 10 things we love.
+In the next episode, we’ll detail the 10 most useless things we’ve bought.

 Note: I do not receive any payment for this post (or any others on the site for that matter!).
 I do receive a small amount of money by allowing advertisements on the site and any purchases made through those links.